 19 Kitchen tile that makes a statement.
 From high-gloss zellige to handmade ceramics, get inspired by the textures and styles designers love.

-Kitchen Tile Ideas
+Kitchen Tile Ideas To Try

 A kitchen backsplash is where function meets flair.
 It protects your walls from cooking disasters and gives you the perfect canvas to flex your design skills.
 Whether you want subtle and sophisticated or something bold and eye-catching, the options are endless.
 Let’s break it down.